grahamcarman/docs/astro/user-permissions.md

 You can also apply roles to API tokens to limit the scope of their actions in CI/CD and automation pipelines.
 See [Manage Deployments as code](manage-deployments-as-code.md).

 Astro has hierarchical RBAC.
 Within a given Workspace or Organization, senior roles have their own permissions in addition to the permissions granted to lower roles.
 For example, a user or API token with Organization Owner permissions inherits Organization Billing Admin and Organization Member permissions because those roles are lower in the hierarchy.

 The Astro role hierarchies in order of inheritance are:

 - Organization Owner > Organization Billing Admin > Organization Member
-- Workspace Admin > Workspace Editor > Workspace Member
+- Workspace Admin > Workspace Editor > Workspace Viewer

 Additionally, Organization Owners inherit Workspace Admin permissions for all Workspaces in the Organization.